-Major international organisations, such as the United Nations (UN), base their employment intake on which countries are underrepresented in their international quotas.
-Internships are offered by various UN organisations.
 A comprehensive list of all United Nations websites is available through the United Nations System of Organisations.

-The Royal Town Planning Institute (RTPI) has set up an International Development Network (IDN) for planners with an interest in planning and international development.
+The Royal Town Planning Institute (RTPI) has set up an International Development Network (IDN) newsletter for planners with an interest in planning and international development.

 Look for job vacancies at: